KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. Why is there a date and time of entry?
 Is that not when you submit the form?
+   - Apparently useful, and I guess info might be input a while after the event if any
+   - So probably just set to current date/time by default and let them change it
 2. What exactly is a medical record?
 Health info?
 Or when a kid gets hurt?
+   - Seems to be like notes, there can be a bunch of them and they cover different things

 ### Medical Record Import